-There are several changes that need to be made to the law to prevent further abuse of the campaign finance program (we understand this is beyond the CFB's power).
-One is to fix the loophole that allows PACs whose funders have business before the City to contribute more than the \$250 doing-business limit.
+One change that should be made is to fix the loophole that allows PACs whose funders have business before the City to contribute more than the \$250 doing-business limit.
 As we and four watchdogs noted in a letter to the CFB last year, James Dolan, the CEO of Madison Square Garden Sports and Madison Square Garden Entertainment, contributed \$83,000 (of \$241,000) to MSG's PAC, which went on to make contributions of \$1,000 to City Council candidates and a donation of \$2,000 to Mayor Adams's campaign.
 This obviously violates the intent of the Doing Business Law, and we urge the CFB to help craft legislation to close the loophole.
-We appreciate that the CFB proposed an update to its rules to facilitate a future change in the law by applying the same factors to doing business contributions as is used for reviewing whether other contributions come from a single source.
+In the meantime, we appreciate that the CFB proposed an update to its rules to facilitate a future change in the law by applying the same factors to doing business contributions as is used for reviewing whether other contributions come from a single source.